 - Daily habits to improve confidence in memory

 - Should you listen to music while studying?

 Study techniques (summary)

 - Use spacing so information is reinforced to last longer.
 Prevent the information from early decay.

-- Interleaving would help learn a variety of things effectively.
-It is better than studying a single topic for large duration.
+- Interleaving would help you learn a variety of things effectively.
+It is better than studying a single topic for a large duration.
 Study in parallel.